 A mild marinade prepared with lemon juice, thyme and oregano seasons this steak from Sue Ross of Casa Grande, Arizona.
 It feeds a family of four with lots left over to enjoy in satisfying second-day dishes later in the week.

-- 3 pounds beef top sirloin or round steaks (about 1 inch thick)
+- 3 pounds sirloin or round steak (about 1 inch thick)

 - 1 medium onion, chopped